Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `number` The interface capacity.

 **Usage**
-- Acquire the energy capacity of the interface.
+- Print the energy capacity of the interface.
 ```lua
 local capacity = interface.getEnergyCapacity()
 print("The interface can store up to "..capacity.."
 FE")